-Buying one of the best camera backpacks can make a huge difference to how you store and carry your equipment.
+Buying one of the best camera backpacks can make a huge difference in how you store and carry your equipment.
 When designed well, these bags take the strain off hauling around a large amount of kit, and with the right support can help prevent injury.
-Many options are also a neat-freak’s dream, with excellent organization and compartments to help sort your gadgets.
+Many options are also a neat freak’s dream, with excellent organization and compartments to help sort your gadgets.
 More importantly, they also offer some protection to your best cameras when you’re traveling, keeping them safe from the elements.

-When you’re trying to find the best camera backpack for yourself, consider what kind of photography you’ll likely be doing.
-If it’s street photography, or more urban based photography, you’ll want a smaller bag, perhaps with multiple entry points.
-For travel, look at the durability of the backpack or bag, and whether it has any additional luggage.
-If you’re out taking photos of the night sky, you’ll probably be somewhere in the wild, so a larger bag that’s set up for travel may be more appropriate.
+Consider the type of photography you're likely to do while choosing the best camera backpack.
+If you're shooting in the city or on the street, you'll need a smaller bag — possibly one with multiple entrance points.
+Check the bag or backpack's durability before using it for the trip, and see whether it has any additional luggage.
+If you’re out taking photos of the night sky, you’ll probably be somewhere in the wild, so a larger bag set up for travel may be more appropriate.
 Additionally, if you happen to own a range of the best lenses for astrophotography, you may need a bag with a larger capacity and multiple lens storage options.

 - Related: Best cameras for astrophotography

 We liked the PhotoSport for its no-nonsense approach to being a comprehensive day hike and adventure travel backpack.
-The first thing that struck us is how lightweight it feels – for a 24L backpack it weighs next to nothing, and we also particularly liked the strap system that is designed for multiple different carrying configurations.
-75% of all the fabric used on the backpack is recycled too.
+When we reviewed the LowePro Photosport backpack, the first thing that struck us was how light it felt.
+For a 24L backpack, it weighs practically nothing.
+We really loved the strap system because it is made for various carrying positions.
+Additionally, 75% of the fabric used to make the backpack was recycled.
 The bag can fit one full-frame sized camera (of the mirrorless or DSLR variety) and up to two lenses (one attached to the camera and one extra zoom lens), but we’d suggest that if you have any extra kit like GoPros and drones you may find this bag a little bit of a squeeze.

 It does feel a little on the smaller side, but what this does mean is that it’s incredibly comfortable to wear for longer periods of time.
 The support straps can be adjusted to find the correct fit, so it’ll fit a range of body sizes, and the bag feels snug without being restrictive.
 The lack of weight helps significantly with this, and it contributes to why we think this would be the best bag for longer hikes or adventures, provided you don’t have loads of kit to take with you.

-Staying with the travel theme, Peak Design have created their 45 L backpack to be the perfect companion when out and about – and they’ve done a great job of packing a lot of versatility into it.
-What impressed us was the range of organization options – this works primarily as a camera backpack with organizational camera cubes (sold separately) installed, but also as a large gear-hauler, a small day sack, or a commuter bag.
+Staying with the travel theme, Peak Design has created their 45 L backpack to be the perfect companion when out and about — and they’ve done a great job of packing a lot of versatility into it.
+What impressed us was the range of organization options — this works primarily as a camera backpack with organizational camera cubes (sold separately) installed, but also as a large gear hauler, a small day sack, or a commuter bag.

 The rigid sidewalls and the sturdy back panel are a real bonus when organizing your packing, allowing items to stay put.
-There’s also a handy zippered dividing panel that can separate the bag into two compartments should you wish.
+Additionally, there is a useful zipped divider panel that allows you to divide the bag into two compartments as needed.
 Little details set the bag apart.
 The dual side zippers are a bonus, and unique magnetic catches on the pouches help everything stay in one place.

 Another point worth mentioning — we also liked the weatherproof ability of the bag and thought it was one of the best options for wet-weather operation.
 There’s a DWR interior liner and rugged weatherproof bottom to ensure nothing inside the bag gets wet.